Savones/SpeakSprouts/README.md

 ```
 ## Expansion ideas

+- **Admin user** with functionalities like banning people and viewing statistics
 - Searching people based on languages
 - More advanced community post features, for example ability to like posts and comments, getting notifications when post is commented on, answering directly to a specific comment etc.
 - Ability to block people, delete messages and posts/comments